cds-snc/gcds-docs/src/en/components/language-toggle/use-case.md

   alt: Language toggle component shows FR for French icon double ended arrows to EN for English.
   tag: Core
   state: published
-translationKey: "langtoggle"
+translationKey: 'langtoggle'
 tags: ['langtoggleEN', 'usage']
 permalink: /en/components/language-toggle/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Take a look at use cases for the language toggle to see if it fits the problem you're solving for.